 The recipe in this post has cumin, fresh mint, vinegar, and pepper, while the original cumin sauce adds lovage, parsley, and honey, and uses dry instead of fresh mint.
 The original also calls for “broth,” which could be any number of things.
 My guess would be that the broth was garum based: perhaps garum diluted with water or wine.

 Whatever this recipe’s history, it’s a less common approach to carrots that you should try.
 Preparation takes only as long as you need to peel and cut a few carrots and grab a few bottles from your pantry.
 And once the carrots are simmering, there’s not much to do.
-If you want to watch Gladiator, Spartacus, or any of Hollywood’s Roman epics during or after you enjoy these carrots, that’s up to you…
+If you want to watch Gladiator, Spartacus, Demetrius and the Gladiators, or any of Hollywood’s Roman epics (“Sword and Sandals” films) during or after you enjoy these carrots, that’s up to you…

 Ancient Roman-Style Carrots